Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

-# Part 2: Exploring the Different AAs
+# Part 2: Exploring the Different AAs (30 - 45 minutes)

 After the boot, you will observe the green heart LED flashing along the SOM fan at LED, labeled DS35.